pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/azurefirewall.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const azureFirewall = new azure_nextgen.network.latest.AzureFirewall("azureFirewall", {
+const azureFirewall = new azure_nextgen.network.AzureFirewall("azureFirewall", {
     applicationRuleCollections: [{
         action: {
             type: "Deny",